What Is The Most Common Language Spoken In Sahara

 Tamashek, also known as Tuareg, Tamajeq and Tamachen, is a language from the Nilo-Saharan family.
 It is spoken mostly in Mali and Niger.

-The number of speakers of Tamashek varies depending on who you ask; estimates range between 1 million and 2 million people who speak it fluently.
+The number of Tamashek speakers varies depending on who you ask.
+For instance, estimates range between 1 million and 2 million fluent speakers.

 French

-French is also spoken in the sahara.
-It is the official language of Côte d’Ivoire and Algeria, is a second major language spoken in the Sahara.
+French is also spoken in the Sahara.
+It serves as the official language of Côte d’Ivoire and Algeria and functions as a major second language in the Sahara.

 There are a number of countries that use this language as their national language, including Benin, Burkina Faso, Burundi, Cameroon, Central African Republic (CAR), Chad, Congo-Brazzaville, Congo-Kinshasa (DRC), Djibouti, Equatorial Guinea and Gabon.

 The people in the Sahara often speak more than one language.
-As a result of colonization by France since the late 1800s in many parts of Africa and its former colonies in the Caribbean and Pacific Islands there has been a lot of cultural exchange where new words have been adopted from European languages into French.
+Colonization by France since the late 1800s in many parts of Africa and its former colonies in the Caribbean and Pacific Islands led to significant cultural exchange, resulting in the adoption of new words from European languages into French.

 English